Karachi's KPT underpass temporarily closed for all kind of traffic

-KARACHI: After the recent monsoon rains wreak havoc in Karachi, the traffic police have temporarily closed the KPT Underpass in Clifton for all kind of traffic, ARY News reported on Thursday.

-According to the traffic police, the underpass has been temporarily closed after reservations over its structure after heavy rains.
+Earlier, the underpass was temporarily closed after reservations over its structure due to heavy rains in the city.

-The measures have been taken keeping in view the safety of precious human lives.
-Traffic police said that they are seeking advice from technical experts.
+The traffic police said that the move was taken keeping in view the safety of precious human lives.
+Traffic police had said that they would seek advice from technical experts.

-They also informed that the traffic has been diverted to alternative routes.
-Traffic police have urged the citizens to take alternative traffic routes to avoid any inconvenience.

 Read more: Clifton, Punjab Chowrangi underpasses remain filled with rainwater